Which types of vehicle are required to be examined for the purpose of vehicle licence renewal?

 - a Certificate of Fitness,

 will be issued to the registered vehicle owner.
 The certificate will be valid for 4 months.
-The registered vehicle owner shall apply for renewal of the vehicle licence before the certificate expires, and the certificate should still be valid on the effective date of the renewed vehicle licence.
+The registered vehicle owner shall apply for renewal of the vehicle licence before the certificate expires, the certificate should still be valid on the effective date of the renewed vehicle licence.
 Otherwise, the vehicle must be examined again to obtain a new certificate.

 [Example] A Certificate of Roadworthiness issued on 1 January can only be used for renewing a licence to be effective not later than 30 April.
 When renewing a licence which is to become effective from 1 May onwards, the certificate cannot be used as it is invalid.
 The vehicle has to be examined again for a new certificate. |